fstab50/branchdiff/README.md

 [branchdiff](https://github.com/fstab50/branchdiff) is a utility for use with git version control.
 The program:

-* Illustrates differences between current working branch and master branch
+* Instantly see differences between current working branch and any other branch
+* Access advanced git functionality without any code or typing syntax
-* Details when commits were made to the current branch, by whom
+* Graphical view of when commits were made to the current branch, by whom
-* Provides summary statistics
+* Graphical merge maps

 [![branchdiff default view](./assets/summary.png)](https://raw.githubusercontent.com/fstab50/branchdiff/master/assets/summary.png)